 The current status of license usage is displayed in the administration interface on the Dashboard.

-An additional user license is required for users to connect from more than five devices at a time.
+An additional user license is required for users to connect from more than ten devices at a time.

 Important: Kerio Control does not limit the number of defined user accounts.
 However, if the maximum number of currently authenticated users is reached, no more users can connect.
 For more information, please refer to Explaining User/Devices differences in Licensing.

 Kerio Control has the following optional components: